Countless dogs are used for repetitive breeding in puppy mills around the world, often in horrible conditions with no veterinary care.

 With its own network of animal sanctuaries and rescue centers, the Humane Society of the United States works coast to coast for the protection of animals.

 The organization was formed in 1954 and is currently involved in a massive rescue of 367 dogs from a fighting ring across multiple states; several organizations are involved in this rescue, including the ASPCA and countless local humane societies.
-Even Petful’s own Animal Hero of the Month from July, Heather Gutshall, is giving a hand from Handsome Dan’s Rescue for Pit Bull Type Dogs.

 In addition to assisting with dogfighting busts, HSUS operates rescue missions for dogs in puppy mills.
 They work with law enforcement to rescue, treat and adopt out the dogs to permanent homes when possible, depending on the legal issues being applied to the owners of the puppy mill.